Recipes & Prep Lists - PRIVATE

 - An egg for egg washing

 - In a large bowl, using a wooden spoon, cream butter and cream cheese.
-Add 12g of white sugar.
-Add flour and mix until combined.
+Add 12g of white sugar and add flour and mix until combined.
 Do not overmix.

 - On a floured surface, roll the dough into a ball.
-Wrap in plastic and let it rest in the fridge for an hour.
+Wrap in plastic and let it rest in the refrigerator for at least an hour.

 - In a small bowl, mix 26g of white sugar, 12g of brown sugar, and 2g cinnamon.